TIBCOSoftware/snappy-cloud-tools/docker/README.md

 **Step 4: Run SnappyData on Network**

-1. Point your environment to the Swarm master.
+Point your environment to the Swarm master.

 ```
 $ eval $(docker-machine env --swarm snappy-swarm0)
 ```

-2. use docker info to view swarm
+Use docker info to view swarm

 ```
 $docker info